pglass/tox-pip-version/README.md

 tox
 ```

-The plugin will install that specific pip into the tox-created virtualenv,
+The plugin will install that version of pip into the tox-created virtualenv,
 just after tox creates the virtualenv, but before dependencies are installed.

 The `pip_version` within tox.ini, if present, is always used over the